What Is Software Integrity? Overview + Software Integrity Best Practices

-When it comes to software, there are several interpretations of what integrity can mean.
+Software integrity has several interpretations for what it can mean.
 For some, integrity is synonymous with security — resilience to hacks and privacy violations.
 For others high integrity means that no unauthorized changes have been made to the delivered software.

-In this blog post, we will be referring to software integrity as the quality of the software’s source code.
+In this article, we will be referring to software integrity as the quality of the software’s source code.

 Why Software Integrity Matters

 Integrity is important as it demonstrates the safety, security, and maintainability of your code.
 What’s more, ensuring that code has high integrity is especially important for software that needs to comply with coding standards and industry regulations.

 📕 Related Resource: Discover How Software Integrity Impacts Software Quality >>

 It is important to consider what integrity measures and standards will be applied at the start of any development project.
 These can vary depending on the final application.

 Simply put, high integrity means that the code:

 - Has security features.